muzy/MicroMoody/README.md

 when they contain the "set address" opmode.

-red, green and blue are the color value, 0 is off, 0xff is full brightness. the speed is inverted, so 0 is fastest, 255 is slowest.
+red, green and blue are the color value, 0 is off, 0xff is full brightness.

 ### opmode